BioBridge/BioBoardSite/README.md

 You should see the welcome page.
 If you did: Congratulations!
 You're almost there :-) Let the webserver run, open up a new terminal and continue to the next section.

-If it's not working: Go to our support forum at TODO ref

 Installing the log & comet server
 =================================